doubledubba/bbhs-intranet/docs/intranet.rst

 for authentication.
 If a user doesn't belong to this security group, the user can't log in even if they have the correct username and password.

+All members that authenticate via LDAP will be members of this group.

+All members of this group get permission to sign up, and unsign up from events.

 Chaperone_Requirement
 ---------------------